hansfranke1985/ADS/DataWrangling/week_6_DataPreProcessing/README.md

 - Completeness => all relevant data was recorded
 - Uniqueness => Entities are recorded once
 - Timeliness => the data is keep up to date
-- Consistency => the data agress with itself
+- Consistency => the data agrees with itself

-# Outlier Detection
+# Outliers Detection

 1. GLobal
 2. Local

 ## Statistical Approaches

-1. Parametrics:
+1. Parametric:

 - Minimal likelihood Formula (X - mean ) / std ==> if the value is 3x more than std, there is an outlier

-2. Non-Parametrics:
+2. Non-Parametric:

 - Histogram
 - Density